 Net losses can be carried forward for up to five consecutive years.
 Interest payments on some foreign loans may be exempt from a firm’s income tax.

-For more informations about Corporate Tax, please refer to the Tax section by downloading the Business Guide
+For more information about Corporate Tax, consult the startup specialists or please refer to the Tax section by downloading the Business Guide.

 Value Added Tax

-where output tax is the VAT which the operator collects from the purchaser when a sale is made, and input tax is the VAT which an operator pays to the seller of a goods or service which is then used in the operator’s business.
+where Output Tax is the VAT which the operator collects from the purchaser when a sale is made, and Input Tax is the VAT which an operator pays to the seller of goods or service which is then used in the operator’s business.

-For more informations about Value Added Tax, please refer to the Tax section by downloading the Business Guide
+For more information about Value Added Tax, consult the startup specialists or please refer to the Tax section by downloading the Business Guide

 Personal Income Tax

 Every person, resident or non-resident, who derives assessable income from employment or business in Thailand, or has assets located in Thailand, is subject to personal income tax, whether such income is paid in or outside of Thailand.
-Exemptions are granted to certain persons, including United Nations. officers, diplomats and certain visiting experts, under the terms of international and bilateral agreements.
+Exemptions are granted to certain persons, like those working for the United Nations, officers, diplomats, and certain visiting experts, who come under the terms of international and bilateral agreements.

 Individuals residing for 180 days or more in Thailand for any calendar year are also subject to income tax on income from foreign sources if that income is brought into Thailand during the same taxable year that they are a resident.